clvv/fasd/README.md

 # Introduction

 If you're like me, you use your shell to navigate and launch applications.
-`fasd` helps you do that more efficiently.
-With `fasd`, you can open files regardless of which directory you are in.
-Just with a few key strings, `fasd` can find a "frecent" file or directory and open it with command you specify.
-Below are some hypothetical situations, where you can type in the command on the left and `fasd` will "expand" your command into the right side.
+Fasd helps you do that more efficiently.
+With fasd, you can open files regardless of which directory you are in.
+Just with a few key strings, fasd can find a "frecent" file or directory and open it with command you specify.
+Below are some hypothetical situations, where you can type in the command on the left and fasd will "expand" your command into the right side.
 Pretty magic, huh?

 ```
   v def conf       =>     vim /some/awkward/path/to/type/default.conf